 New Toronto Land Transfer Tax was introduced in 2009, and Harmonized Sales Tax came into effect in July of 2012.
 The later does not have a great impact on purchases of resale homes, other than adding to the closing costs, but will be felt by buyers of new construction.

 Using average house prices on record since 1953, corrected for inflation (for comparison purposes we brought the historical data up to today's equivalent values), I produced the following graph.
 The average prices are courtesy of TREB.

 On the graph below you will see three 'spikes' in house prices, and three 'dips'.
-Red line denotes the trend.
+Straight line denotes the trend.
 In 1974 and 1989, when the average prices rose steeply above the trend line, a 'correction' ensued.
 We can also see a small correction as a result of late 2008 and early 2009 market conditions.
 The rate of price gains between 2013 and 2015 was a bit lower that the one which led to the 'bubble burst' of 1989.
-But the last year's rise is steeper, but, at 17.31% it is still less than a half of the 36% yearly increase that happened in 1987, and just over half of the 33.3% increase from 1974.
+Last three years rise is steeper, but, at 17.31% for 2016 and 12.71% for 2017 it is still less than a half of the 36% yearly increase that happened in 1987, and the 33.3% increase from 1974.
 Each correction led to a period of stable prices, especially when these prices were corrected for inflation.

 At the beginning of 2010, when the average house price reached $431,433 (which, corrected for inflation, amounts to $470,350), the price line has crossed over the trend line.
 The increase rate, initially moderate, was higher between 2013 and 2015, and .
 The brief correction which happened in 2007 - 2008 was more of leveling off the prices, similar to the period between 1957 and 1960.
 After that brief correction the prices continued to rise, and the increases were quite substantial since 2010.